rust-lang/rust-forge/src/libs/maintaining-std.md

 ### When is an RFC needed?

-New unstable features don’t need a RFC before they can be merged.
+New unstable features don’t need an RFC before they can be merged.
 They do need one before they can be stabilized.
-New impls for already stable traits don't need a RFC.
-If a new unstable feature is large or has a lot of design space to explore then you might want to block merging it on a RFC.
+New impls for already stable traits don't need an RFC.
+If a new unstable feature is large or has a lot of design space to explore then you might want to block merging it on an RFC.

 ### Is there any `unsafe`?